 In this experiment, according to its hypothetical premises, light travels unevenly through spaces in the same period.
 Because of the accepted axiom of the maximum and constant speed of light, the only alternative that remains is to make time relative.

-This affirmation is a “postulate” of the Theory of Special Relativity; I suppose that, beforehand, it can conceal its unmistakable concept of being an axiom.
-Indeed, its second proposition says, “The speed of light in open space has the same value for all of the observers, regardless of its state of movement.”
+This affirmation is a postulate of the Theory of Special Relativity; I suppose that, beforehand, it can conceal its clear concept of being an axiom.
+Indeed, its second postulate says, “The speed of light in open space has the same value for all of the observers, regardless of its state of movement.”

 It is a contradiction in terms in which the idea “at the same time” and multiple “times” exists depending on the speed (space/time) of the observer (frame reference would be more explicit).
 We would say that each observer uses a different measurement of time, but it may be that we do not understand this theory very well or, what is the same, there is a single natural reference system.

-Of course, with space the exact same thing happens as with time, given that mathematically it is also necessary to alter it so as to be able to maintain the axiom of the constant speed.
+Of course, with space happens the same thing as time, given that mathematically it is also necessary to maintain the axiom of the constant speed.

 If there are any doubts about the relativity of space, they should resolve instantly reading the definition of a meter.